 eBay is the world’s largest online shopping destination.
 With over 94 million users and operations localised in over thirty countries, eBay Australia is often the first destination for anyone wishing to purchase online.
 Selling on eBay world is cheap and easy.
-In fact a few clicks and in a matter of minutes you can set up your own customized eBay store and start listing products for sale.
+Simply, your items sell best on eBay.
+In fact, it's just a few clicks and in a matter of minutes you can set up a successful eBay shop and start listing products for sale.
 Although most of you will be familiar to the discounts of shopping in eBay, it is surprising how few get involved.
 Here are eight tips that will help you get the most out of eBay.

 - Do your Research